NZ CS 2

 greenhouse gas (GHG) emissions: gross emissions in metric tonnes of carbon dioxide equivalent (CO2e) classified as scope 3.

-Although disclosure of scope 3 greenhouse gas (GHG) emissions is encouraged for all entities on adoption of Aotearoa New Zealand Climate Standards, this Standard provides an exemption from this disclosure requirement in an entity’s first reporting period.
+Although disclosure of scope 3 greenhouse gas (GHG) emissions is encouraged for all entities on adoption of Aotearoa New Zealand Climate Standards, this Standard provides an exemption from this disclosure requirement in an entity’s first reporting period and second reporting period.
 An entity may choose to apply the adoption provision in this paragraph to all its scope 3 GHG emissions sources, or a selected subset of its scope 3 GHG emissions sources.
 If an entity discloses a selected subset of its scope 3 GHG emission sources, it must identify which sources it has not disclosed.

 Adoption provision 5: Comparatives for Scope 3 GHG emissions